-Our offer letter agreements with each of our named executive officers provides that upon the termination of his or her employment by us other than for cause, or by the named executive officer with good reason (each as defined in the offer letters), he or she will be entitled to receive the following severance benefits:
+Our offer letter agreements with each of our named executive officers provide that upon the termination of his or her employment by us other than for cause, or by the named executive officer with good reason (each as defined in the offer letters), he or she will, effective upon the closing of this offering, be entitled to receive the following severance benefits:

-- cash severance equal to a fixed number of months of such executive's base salary (twelve months in the case of Mr. Fishman, nine months in the case of Dr. Dunne and six months in the case of Ms. Matthews); and - company-paid COBRA premiums for up to 12 months following such executive's termination date.
+- cash severance equal to a fixed number of months of such executive's base salary (effective upon the closing of this offering, twelve months in the case of Mr. Fishman and nine months in the case of Dr. Dunne and Ms. Matthews); and - company-paid COBRA premiums for up to 12 months following such executive's termination date.

-If a qualifying termination occurs within the period beginning one month prior to and ending 12 months following a change on control of us, such executive will also be entitled to receive cash payments equal to 100% of such executive's target annual bonus for the year of termination, and Dr. Dunne and Ms. Matthews' cash severance benefits described above will also increase to 12 months' worth of such individual's then-current base salary.
+If such a qualifying termination occurs within the period beginning one month prior to and ending 12 months following a change of control of us, the cash severance payment entitlement described above will increase to twelve months of such executive's then current base salary in the case of Dr. Dunne and Ms. Matthews, and to eighteen months of his then current base salary in the case of Mr. Fishman.
+The executives will also be entitled to an additional cash payment equal to a percentage of such executives' target annual bonus for the year of termination, equal to 100% in the case of Dr. Dunne and Ms. Matthews and 150% in the case of Mr. Fishman.
 In addition, each of Mr. Fishman, Dr. Dunne and Ms. Matthews' currently outstanding stock options will accelerate in full.